What Is Tax-Loss Harvesting?

 As most investors know, the more positions you hold, and the longer you’ve been investing, the more likely you are to sustain a capital loss somewhere in your taxable portfolio.
 And at the same time, you might have realized taxable gains.
 But the IRS lets you match those gains and losses, and this can potentially lower your tax bill.
 Even if your losses exceed your gains, you can still claim capital losses—up to $3,000 per calendar year—until the entire amount of capital losses has been claimed.

 At its core, tax-loss harvesting is the process of seeking out and culling losing positions to offset capital gains.
 This can be a manual process—as in the example below.
-But some investors choose to enroll in an automated tax-loss harvesting program (more on that in a bit).

 To illustrate the tax-loss harvesting strategy in its most basic form, consider two investors: Investor Allen and Investor Bea